Can I Get Antibiotics Over the Counter? Insurance, Prescription & Rules

 What Does Antibiotic Misuse Mean?

-Aside from antibiotic resistance, taking antibiotics when they are not properly prescribed will fail to treat an illness, while additionally putting patients at risk of, potentially life- threatening, adverse side effects.
-Side effects of antibiotic misuse can range from serious allergic reactions, to the killing off of helpful bacteria.
-In some cases of antibiotic misuse, a secondary and entirely new infection can be created and begin to cause the body even further stress.
+Aside from antibiotic resistance, taking antibiotics when they are not properly prescribed will fail to treat the illness while simultaneously putting patients at risk of potentially serious adverse side effects.
+Side effects of antibiotic misuse can range from severe allergic reactions to the destruction of helpful gut bacteria.
+In some cases of misuse, a secondary infection can develop, placing even further stress on the body.

 Additional side effects can include, but are not limited to: